bacosta30762/ProjectHubApplication/README.md

 ## 📄 License

-This project is part of a final coursework assignment.
+This project is open source and available under the MIT License.
 See the repository for license details.

 ## 👤 Author